cloudflare/workers-honeycomb-logger/README.md

   apiKey: string //The honeycomb API Key
   dataset: string //The name of the dataset

-  data?: any //Any data you want to add to every request.
+  acceptTraceContext?: boolean //Do you want to accept automatic TraceContext information from clients?
+Defaults to 'false' data?: any //Any data you want to add to every request.
 Things like service name, version info etc. redactRequestHeaders?: string[] //Array of headers to redact.
 Will replace value with `REDACTED`. default is ['authorization', 'cookie', 'referer']. redactResponseHeaders?: string[] //Array of headers to redact.
-Will replace value with `REDACTED`. default is ['set-cookie']. sampleRates?: SampleRates | SampleRateFn //Either an object or function that configured sampling (See below) serviceName?: string //The serviceName you want to see in Honeycomb.
+Will replace value with `REDACTED`. default is ['set-cookie']. sampleRates?: SampleRates | SampleRateFn //Either an object or function that configured sampling ([See below](#dynamic-sampling)) sendTraceContext?: boolean | RegExp //set this to true to send a TraceContext with all fetch requests.
+With a Regex, we will check the URL against the regex first.
+Defaults to 'false' serviceName?: string //The serviceName you want to see in Honeycomb.
 Defaults to 'worker' data?: any //Any static data that you want to add to every request.
 This could be a service or the version for example.
 }